Panagiotis Kavvadias: Personal life and honours

 Kavvadias had two sons: Alexander Polycleitos Cawadias, a medical doctor known for his work on intersexuality, and Epameinondas Kavvadias, an admiral in the Hellenic Navy who served as its commander during the Second World War.

-He was elected an honorary member of the British Society of Antiquaries in 1893, a corresponding member of the French Académie des Inscriptions et Belles-Lettres in 1894, a member of the Royal Academy of Belgium and a corresponding member of the Prussian Academy of Sciences in Berlin.
+Kavvadias was elected an honorary member of the British Society of Antiquaries in 1893, a corresponding member of the French Académie des Inscriptions et Belles-Lettres in 1894, a member of the Royal Academy of Belgium and a corresponding member of the Prussian Academy of Sciences in Berlin.
 He was also awarded an honorary doctorate by the University of Cambridge in 1904, as well as an honorary professorship at Leipzig University.
 In 1926, he was elected as a founding member of the Academy of Athens, Greece's national academy.
-He was also an honorary member of the Royal Society of Medicine.
+He was also an honorary member of the British Royal Society of Medicine.